Catenscia/MxOps/docs/source/getting_started/presentation.md

 ### Contract Call with Payments

-Here, `Mxops` is used to call a contract while sending tokens.
+Here, MxOps is used to call a contract while sending tokens.
 The example shows what it would look like to add some liquidity to a pool.

 ```yaml
 allowed_networks: